 The Mentoring Partnership Program (MPP) is open to all continuing and *fixed term staff.
-The six month program can be of benefit if you are:

 *contract term must be for duration of program